ayushfr/newTo-start/README.md

 # newTo-start
-This is a demo start to Git &amp; Github class.
+This is a demo start to Git &amp; Github class./